paulelms/elfeed-autotag/README.md

 ## Supported rules

-- those thar are in elfeed-org
+- those that are in elfeed-org
   - feed renaming
   - headline tags (converted to tags, but do not generate subscriptions for elfeed)
   - `entry-title: \(emacs\|org-mode\)`